byJeevan/Swift_Playgrounds/Swift Notes/Enums-Protocols-Extensions-Generics.md

 **Cons:**
 - Extensions can add new functionality to a type, but they cannot override existing functionality
 - Extensions can add new computed properties, but they cannot add stored properties, or add property observers to existing properties

+## Generics
+- Collections are generic implementation under the hood : Swift collections (Array, Set and Dictionary) types are implemented as generic functions.